ChrisNuttli/m426-clean-code-fcoi/README.md

 a `CombustionEngine` or an `ElectricEngine`.
 This allows for greater flexibility and reusability, as the engine type can be changed at runtime by simply changing the engine object that the car is composed of.

+## Usage Instructions

+To run the examples, simply clone the repository and run the `Main` class in the `good` or `bad` package.

+## Maintainer and Contributors

+This Project is maintained by me, [Christian Nuttli](https://github.com/ChrisNuttli) alone.

 ## References
 - [clean code](https://clean-code-developer.de/die-grade/roter-grad/#elementor-toc__heading-anchor-7)
 - [Medium - Fcoi](https://sheldonrcohen.medium.com/favoring-composition-over-inheritance-ff2ece6b7b4e)